megedsh/EcsSharp/README.md

 nuget install EcsSharp
 ```

-Create a singelton Ecs Repository in your application
+Create an Ecs Repository - you are not limited to one repository. for small applications one is enough

 ``` csharp
 IEcsRepo ecsRepo = new DefaultEcsRepoFactory().Create();